 Hong Kong fits this bill, somewhat loosely, but fairly convincingly, IF the Chinese regime has actually decided that the time has come to stretch itself, to acquire new territories apart from its entirely legal, though ethically dubious expansions into Russia’s far east, which it is geographically close to, and India’s south east coast, which, likewise, is easily accessible to the Chinese fleet.

-Whole towns of Chinese workers, employed by the Chinese state, have begun to colonise these extra-territorial locations, and under signed agreements with the two countries, have expanded their agricultural and mineral reclamation (coal mines and oil wells), to the lands of other continents and other nations, whose politicians and business people are being made richer than Croesus, by this less-than-subtle colonisation.
+Whole towns of Chinese workers, employed by the Chinese state, have begun to colonise these extra-territorial locations, and under signed agreements with the two countries, have greatly expanded their total agricultural production, growing wheat, rice, and vegetables in Siberia, and their reclamation of vital minerals (coal mines and oil wells), to the lands of other continents and other nations, whose politicians and business people are being made richer than Croesus, by this less-than-subtle colonisation.
 By the “soft-power” of “business integration and mutual investment” that characterises the media propaganda of such agreements, if and when they are indeed made public.

 In China now, it is a criminal offence to complain, I mean it, it’s literally illegal to complain, and because the government of China has enforced their own Communist brand of “social credit” through the ‘smart’ phone network they’re able to constantly track everyone on the network, and their friends, their conversations, even if they talk in their sleep.
 Once signed up to the network, and it’s illegal not to sign once the ‘offer’ has been made, it’s also illegal to turn one’s phone off except to ‘refresh’.